dombmann/Bachelor_Game/README.md

 A: For the Linux Build in the GameLinux_Data/Captured folder For the Windows Build in the Hand_Kinematics_Game_Data/Captured folder

 F: How to change handmodels?
 A: Press left or right arrow key in a level (won't change in the menues)

-F: How to improve gameplay ?
+F: How to improve gameplay?
 A: Move slow, don't obstruct the Leap's view towards the fingers, spread unused fingers appart, use only pinch grips.
    Pay attention to the visual feedback (especially the changing colours)